niallos11/scores/README.md

 - The project was deployed using Code Institute mock terminal for Herkoku.

 - Steps for deployment:
-- Fork or clone this repository.
+- Fork or clone repository https://github.com/niallos11/scores
 - Create a new Heroku app.
 - Set the buildbacks to Python and NodeJS in that order.
 - Added cred.json key to Config Vars in Herkoku.